Ethiopia country profile - overview

 Many Ethiopians depend on food aid from abroad.
 In 2004 the government began a drive to move more than two million people away from the arid highlands of the east in an attempt to provide a lasting solution to food shortages.

-At the end of 2006 Ethiopia sent between 5,000 and 10,000 troops into Somalia to support forces of the weak transitional government there and helped to oust the Islamists who had controlled southern Somalia for six months.
+At the end of 2006 Ethiopia sent troops into Somalia to support forces of the weak transitional government there and helped to oust the Islamists who had controlled southern Somalia for six months.

-Ethiopia's presence in Somalia formally ended in early 2009, when it pulled its troops under an agreement between the transitional Somali government and moderate Islamists.
+After initial Ethiopian successes, the Islamists gradually won back lost territory, Addis Ababa formally withdrew its troops in early 2009 under an agreement between the transitional Somali government and moderate Islamists.